 Charles Fort ‘Wild Talents’

 The sad tale of Jacques Benveniste is a story that involves the mythical certainty of science.
-That what Benveniste claimed, according to the scientific discipline of physics, is impossible.
+That according to the scientific discipline of physics, what Benveniste claimed to have discovered, is impossible.

 At that time Benveniste was head of allergy and inflammation immunology at the French government biomedical research agency INSERM (Institut de la Santé et de la Recherche Médicale).
 In 1984 (or it may have been 1988, the time-line is confused) Benveniste was studying how allergies affected the body.
 He focused on a type of blood cell known as a basophil, which activates when it comes into contact with a substance you’re allergic to.

 The saga began when a member of his staff put a homeopathically (very dilute) alergy remedy through a test devised by Benveniste.
 (It emerged that Benveniste had never performed the experiment himself.)
 To the surprise of the staff member or maybe the delight?, as the person in question is said to have been interested in Homeopathy, the test showed that even when the allergic substance was diluted down to homeopathic quantities, it could still trigger a reaction in the basophils.

 As a condition for publication, Nature asked for the results to be replicated by independent laboratories.
 The controversial paper published in Nature was eventually co-authored by four laboratories worldwide, in Canada, Italy, Israel, and France.

 1) Who were these laboratories, no one seems to know?

 2) Why was the paper accepted by Nature in the fist place as Homeopathy was and is still a taboo subject in science?